Mohawkins/Gas-Refinery-CS-668-Capstone-Project/README.md

 find that the time series regression model with trend, season, GDP, CPI, and crude oil price turns out the be the best forecasting model both on the training data and the testing data, even with the testing data containing significant turning points.
-Managerial implications and future research directions are also discusse
+Managerial implications and future research directions are also discussed